Blocked Pediatric Airway

 You feel like all of this is your fault — that your child’s poor behavior is reflective of your parenting.
 In reality, there’s a good chance your child is suffering from something a little less obscure: an obstructed airway.
 Obstructed airways keep children from sleeping at night, just as sleep apnea does in adults.
 When a child can’t sleep, their performance in school and their behavior at home is directly affected.
 They’re tired and because they’re young, the only thing they know to do in response is lash out.

 Instead of giving the child a multitude of harmful drugs (as doctors do when they “treat” ADHD), we treat children with sleep-disordered breathing from a more holistic approach.
-Dr. Bobbi and Dr. Minka take a look at what’s causing the obstruction and try to treat the problem at its root.
+Dr. Bobbi takes a look at what’s causing the obstruction and tries to treat the problem at its root.
 Because of this, our team has an extremely high success rate when it comes to fixing an obstructed pediatric airway.

 By the end of the treatment, parents are always amazed by how dramatically different their child is.
 If you think your child may be suffering from an obstructed airway, schedule an appointment today.
 One appointment could make a huge difference in your child’s life.